All Episodes

 That's all true.

-And we can make America great again, but we will not do that by putting an unserious, unstable narcissist in the White House.
+But we will not do that by putting an unserious, unstable narcissist in the White House.

 Country is worth saving, and this is our time to save it.

-The conservative cause deserves more than a power-hungry shark who eats whatever's in front of him, because sooner or later we will be the next meetle.
+The conservative cause deserves more than a power-hungry shark who eats whatever's in front of him, because sooner or later, we will be the next meetle.

 That's Jindal.

-That's the thrust of Bobby Jindel.
+That's the thrust of Bobby Jindal.

 Full transcript of his speech at the National Press Club today.